 - 3-2-1 seconds are available for the first three riders at the second of two intermediate “TV” sprints on each of the road stages

 Cyclamen: the points competition.
 Riders pick up points at the intermediate sprints, the traguardi volanti marked as “TV” on the profiles above and at the finish line.
 The allocation of points depends on the stage in question, they are categorised with the typical sprint stages offering more points in a bid to place the purple-toned jersey on the shoulders of a sprinter who is handy with mental arithmetic.
 The maglia ciclamino is sponsored by Segafredo Zanetti, a brand of coffee.

 Blue: the mountains jersey.
 It is sponsored by Banca Mediolanum, a bank.
-Points are available on the climbs.
+Points are available atop the climbs and for 2019 the scale has been adjusted in favour of first rider over the climbs.
 There are five categories of climb:

-- Nine third category climbs: the first four riders over the top get 7-4-2-1 points
+- 8 third category climbs: the first four riders over the top get 9-4-2-1 points

 Obviously a rider can’t wear two jerseys at once, they’d get too hot.
 So if a rider leads several classifications, they take the most prestigious jersey for themselves and the number two ranked rider in the other competition gets to wear the other jersey.
 For example if a rider has both the pink jersey and the blue mountains jersey they’ll wear pink whilst whoever is second in the mountains jersey will sport blue jersey.
 In case you’re wondering the official hierarchy is pink > points > mountains > white.